Deltares/Wflow.jl/docs/src/model_docs/vertical/sbm.md

 withdrawal is equal to the total gross demand.
 In case of insufficient water availability, the water withdrawal is scaled down to the available water, and allocation is then proportional to the gross demand per sector (industry, domestic, livestock and irrigation).
-Water can be abstracted from two sources: surface water (rivers, reservoirs and lakes) and groundwater.
+Water can be abstracted from the following sources:

+- surface water from rivers (max 80% of total available water)
+- reservoirs and lakes (max 98% of total available water)
+- groundwater (max 75% of total available water)

 The model parameter `frac_sw_used` (fraction surface water used, default is 1.0) determines how much water is supplied by available surface water and groundwater.

 ### Local
-First, surface water abstraction (excluding reservoir and lake locations) is computed to satisfy local water demand.
+First, surface water abstraction (excluding reservoir and lake locations) is computed to satisfy local (same grid cell) water demand.
 The available surface water volume is limited by a fixed scaling factor of 0.8 to prevent rivers from completely drying out.
 It is assumed that the water demand cannot be satisfied completely from local surface water and groundwater.
 The next step is to satisfy the remaining water demand for allocation `areas` [-], described in the next sub-section.

 ### Allocation areas
 For allocation areas the water demand ``V_\mathrm{sw, demand}`` [m``^3``] and availability